Immunology & protein enthusiast

 My freshman spring organic chemistry class inspired me to declare my major as chemistry.
 Learning about synthesis and the methodical ways we can create new molecules was thrilling to me, as I was interested in developing new drugs for cancer treatments.

-My first research experience involved biochemical characterization of innate immune proteins.
-This shifted my interest to biological chemistry and proteins.
-I then spent two years as an undergraduate researched in a bioengineering lab where I learned to design antibodies and test them via in vivo tumor models.
+My first research experience involved biochemical characterization of innate immune proteins in the lab of Professor Elizabeth M. Nolan.
+This solidified my interests in biological chemistry and proteins.
+I then spent two years as an undergraduate researcher in the lab of Professor K. Dane Wittrup where I learned to design antibodies and test them via in vivo tumor models.

 Stanford University